-Liverpool Football Club today announced that solid progress continues to be made as it filed its financial results for the year to May 31, 2013.
+Liverpool Football Club today announced that solid financial progress continues to be made as it filed its annual accounts for the year to May 31, 2014.

-Since Fenway Sports Group (FSG) completed its takeover of Liverpool FC in October 2010, revenue has steadily increased year on year and external debt has decreased overall by nearly £200million.
-During this reporting period, FSG injected £46.8million to fully repay a historic stadium loan facility.
+Since Fenway Sports Group (FSG) completed its takeover of Liverpool FC in October 2010, revenue has steadily increased year on year and the club has transformed to a sustainable business.